What Are Ethereum Gas Fees?

 • Using Layer-2 Solutions: Built on top of the main blockchain, Layer-2s are secondary layers that aim to relieve the transactional load on the mainchain.

 • Adjusting Gas Prices: Some wallets allow users to manually adjust the gas price to what they’re willing to pay.
-Setting a lower gas price may save on the transaction fee at the expense of slower transaction processing time.
+Setting a lower gas price may save on the transaction fee at the expense of slower transaction processing.

-While it’s important to save on gas, it’s equally important to ensure the transaction is processed.
+While it’s important to save on gas fees, it’s equally important to ensure the transaction is processed.
 Setting the gas price too low may result in the transaction getting stuck without processing.

 Conclusion